-6. Monitoring Progress:
+7. Monitoring Progress:

-- All class teachers are expected to monitor the progress of all pupils they teach including the More Able pupils. - Outcomes of pupil work. - The More Able Leader will monitor and regularly review of More Able enrichment programme. - The More Able Leader will monitor the progress and achivement of all pupils on the More Able Register and update targets in light of data and feedback from members of staff. - Monitoring of pupil achievement in conjunction with phase leaders/class teachers.
+- All class teachers are expected to monitor the progress of all pupils they teach including the More Able pupils. - Outcomes of pupil work. - The More Able Leader will monitor and review of More Able enrichment programme.
+They will also review the policy's effectiveness. - The More Able Leader will monitor the progress and achievement of all pupils on the More Able Register and update targets in light of data and feedback from members of staff. - Monitoring of pupil achievement in conjunction with phase leaders/class teachers.

-7. The More Able Register:
+8. The More Able Register:

-7.1 At Saint Christina's we have a More Able Register.
+8.1 At Saint Christina's we have a More Able Register.
 It is maintained by the More Able Leader and it is their responsibility to review / update the register on an annual basis, to acknowledge emerging ability in consultation with class teachers and phase leaders.